EVerest/libocpp/README.md

 ### CSMS Compatibility OCPP 1.6

+The EVerest implementation of OCPP 1.6 has been tested against the OCPP Compliance Test Tool (OCTT and OCTT2) during the implementation.

 The following table shows CSMS with which this library was tested.
 If you provide a CSMS that is not yet listed here, feel free to [contact us](https://lists.lfenergy.org/g/everest)!

 -   chargecloud
 -   chargeIQ
 -   Chargetic
+-   CharlieV CMS
 -   Compleo
 -   Current
 -   Daimler Truck